p2pu/course-in-a-box/modules/setup/_posts/2000-01-01-getting-started.md

 ## Getting Started with GitHub

-Course-in-a-Box courses are websites that are edited and hosted through GitHub, a web-based service for managing code and collaborating with a global community on projects.
-If you don’t have one, you’ll need to create a GitHub account.
-(Free for personal use!)
+Course-in-a-Box courses are websites that are edited and hosted through GitHub, a web-based service for managing code and collaborating on projects.
+To start, you'll need a (free) [GitHub account](https://github.com/join).

-If you’re new to GitHub, it can be a complex system to get used to.
 For a great basic primer on GitHub, check out [Hello World](https://guides.github.com/activities/hello-world/) and the [GitHub Term Glossary](https://docs.github.com/en/github/getting-started-with-github/github-glossary).
-If you get stuck at any point in the setup process, head to our community forum and someone can help you out!
+If you get stuck at any point in the setup process, head to our [community forum](https://community.p2pu.org/c/tech/course-in-a-box/78) and someone can help you out!

-To make things easier, we can automatically generate all of the links in this guide for you if you provide your GitHub username in the box below.
-If this tool doesn't work, you can also copy the links into your browser and replace 'your-github-username' with your real username.
+We can automatically generate all of the links in this guide if you type your GitHub username into the box below.
+You can also copy the links directly into your browser’s URL bar, though you’ll have to manually replace the text “your-github-username” with your GitHub username.

 <!--<div id="ghUsername-intro">
 If you tell us your username, we can prepare some links and make things a bit easier for you.
 If for some reason it doesn't work, replace 'your-github-username' with your GitHub username where you see links containing 'your-github-username'
 </div>-->
 [your-github-username](https://github.com/your-github-username-set/course-in-a-box/)

-Please note that everything in this guide is based on editing a course directly in GitHub where updates can take a few minutes to appear live on your site.
+Please note that this guide is based on editing a course directly in the GitHub web interface where updates can take a few minutes to appear live on your site.
 If you’d prefer to work locally, you can run Jekyll on your computer to speed up information.
 [See more info.](https://nicolas-van.github.io/bootstrap-4-github-pages#run-jekyll-on-your-computer-to-speed-up-testing)